Cicely Tyson, actress who gave electrifying portrayals of resilient Black women, dies at 96

-Ms. Tyson had shrouded her age until recently.
+Ms. Tyson had shrouded her age until late in life.
 For much of her career, she convincingly presented herself as 15 years younger than she was, and she continued to appear on-screen and in Broadway roles past what was her 90th birthday.
 Her family announced the death in a statement shared by her manager, Larry Thompson, providing no further details.

 Regal in bearing, with willowy beauty and delicately chiseled features, Ms. Tyson was known for embodying women of great poise striving under great pressure.